Newport City Council: In the news

 In October 2013, the controversial demolition of a 35-metre long Chartist Mural reached national attention.
 The 35-year-old mural commemorated Newport's Chartist history, specifically the Newport Rising of 1839.
 The Guardian suggested it was "not just budgets, but a collective cultural history that's under attack.".
 A spokesman for the council stated that the mural "has served to remind us of Newport’s past, but we must now focus on Newport’s future."
 Actor Michael Sheen helped to found a trust, to commission a new memorial, with £50,000 of funding provided by Newport City Council.
+A smaller replica of the mural, in four panels, was unveiled on 4 November 2019, exactly 180 years since the Chartist uprising.
+It was created by Oliver Budd, son of the original mural's creator, Kenneth Budd.
+The panels are located on Cefn Road, Rogerstone, and include an information board telling the history of Chartism.

 It was announced in July 2019 that Council Chief Executive Will Godfrey would be resigning in early October after six years to take over at Bath and North East Somerset Council.
 The Council have stated that as of September 2019, more time is needed to find a replacement, and that an interim CEO will be in place for six to twelve months.

 The Council instructed the operators of new "pod" accommodation for homeless people in the city to take down the facilities August 2019 until they were subject to safety inspections and certification.

 In September 2019 the council were criticised for delays in arranging school transport for those attending the independent Priory College South Wales at Coleg Gwent in Pontypool.

 The Council were reported in September 2019 as being involved in a new trial with Sustrans Cymru, aimed at improving safety outside city primary schools through use of temporary barriers, road and pavement painting, and temporary school crossings.

 In September 2019 the Council's then leader Debbie Wilcox was announced as a Labour life peer as part of Theresa May's 2019 Prime Minister's Resignation Honours.
 She confirmed later that month that she would be stepping down as Leader of the Council, with a successor to be named.

 The Council announced in September 2019 that the city's Market Arcade would be closed due to anti-social behaviour, after the Council secured a Public Spaces Protection order to take effect daily from 8pm until 7am.
 The move came after complaints about city centre drug abuse, property damage, and noise.

 The Council has received £4m in Welsh Government funds to pursue a footbridge replacement over Newport railway station, connecting Devon Place and Queensway.
 It is projected for completion in 2020.